Diana Ross: 2000–2003: Supremes reunion

-In January 2003, Ross was honored as Humanitarian of the Year by Nile Rodgers' We Are Family Foundation.
+In January 2003, Ross was honored as Humanitarian of the Year by Nile Rodgers's We Are Family Foundation.
 Shortly thereafter, Ross was feted as an honored guest at the National Association of Black-Owned Broadcasters Awards.
 Later that year, Ross was the guest performer at that year's Metropolitan Museum of Art's Costume Institute's annual gala, in an ensemble custom-designed by fashion designer Tom Ford, followed by an appearance as the surprise celebrity model for American couturier Dennis Basso's runway show.
 In February 2003, the Supremes were honored by the Rhythm and Blues Foundation with its Pioneer Award.